Medical Emergencies in Namibia

-Due to its dry climate, Namibia is generally a safe country when it comes to health issues.
+Due to its dry climate, Namibia is generally a safe country regarding health issues.
 Windhoek has good medical facilities, although you will probably only spend a few days in the city and the rest of your trip in more remote areas.

-Namibia has a very dry climate so it’s easy to get dehydrated.
+Namibia has an arid climate, so it’s easy to get dehydrated.
 Make sure to drink plenty of water (tap water is safe to drink in most places in Namibia).

 The sun is particularly strong, so always wear high SPF sunscreen, a hat, and protective clothing, and avoid the midday rays.